williamazevedodepaula/mashgin-assignment/README.md

 When running in **production** mode, the frontend will run as static files and the backend api will run without watching source-code for changes.
 This increases performance.
 Also, in production mode, the application will always run the source code as it was in the build moment, so it is more reliable for production.
 So, if you make changes to the source code it will not be available in the container until you run docker-compose build again, to generate a new release.

-When running in **development** mode, a **volume** will be mounted, linking the souce-code to the container, and both frontend and backend will run in development mode, being automatically compiled everytime changes are made to source code.
+When running in **development** mode, a **volume** will be mounted, linking the souce-code to the container, and both frontend and backend will run in development mode, being automatically recompiled everytime changes are made to source code.

-The database will always behave the same in both modes.
+The database will always behave the same way in both modes.

 To run the application in **production** mode: